 - 1. Attendance (5%).
-Attending class on a regular basis is highly important.
-I will take attendance randomly throughout the semester.
-Each missed class (without the instructor's permission) will result in some point loss toward the final grade.
-I will allow 3 unexcused absences before I take points off. - 2.
-Bill-writing group project (15%).
-This is a group project involving simulating legislative activities in the U.S. House of Representatives.
-Students will be randomly selected to serve a variety of roles such as the President, Speaker, committee members and ordinary legislators.
-Ordinary legislators will be divided into two groups that resemble two political parties.
-They will try their best to propose a bill that has the highest probability of being passed.
-This project involves various parts throughout the semester, with each part worth some points.
-Altogether, the project is worth 100 points. - 3.
+Attending class on a regular basis is highly important for every student's academic success.
+I will take attendance randomly throughout the semester in accordance with the University attendance policy.
+Each unauthorized absence will result in a point loss.
+I will allow one unexcused absence before I take points off.
+The attendance grades will not be posted until the end of the semester, although a student can email me about his/her attendance score at any time. - 2.
+Legislative simulation project (15%).
+This is a group project designed to simulate legislative activities in the U.S. Congress.
+Students will be randomly selected to serve a variety of roles such as the President, Speaker, House representatives and senators.
+Some legislators will be divided into two to three groups that resemble different political parties or factions.
+They will try to propose a bill with the highest probability of passage.
+This project involves various parts throughout the semester (see Course Schedule for details).
+It is worth 100 points, with a weight of 15% being applied towards the final grade.
+Members of a group whose bill is signed into law will earn one bonus point on top of their final grade. - 3.
 InQuizitive assignments (35%).
 Students are supposed to complete 11 InQuizitive assignments to enhance their understanding of the lecture materials.
 These InQuizitive assignments are provided by the textbook We the People.
 Each InQuizitive assignment is focused on a chapter.
 Students can purchase either an Ebook or a hardcopy to get access to InQuizitive.
+After that, they can access InQuizitive from Canvas.
 I will drop one InQuizitive assignment in which a student obtained the lowest grade.
 Eventually, the 10 InQuizitive assignments collectively make up 35% of the final grade. - 4.
 Midterm exam (20%).
-The midterm exam is scheduled on October 19.
-It is closebook and composed of 60 multiple-choice questions.
-Students must complete the exam within an hour.
+The midterm exam is scheduled for March $7^{th}$ .
+It is close-book and composed of roughly 60 multiple-choice questions, with some drawn from the textbook and others from the InQuizitive.
+Students must complete the exam within 75 minutes.
 I will review the scope of the exam before it takes place. - 5.
 Final exam (25%).
-The final exam is scheduled on December 14.
-It is cumulative and covers all content introduced in this course.
-Similar to the midterm exam, I will review the final exam in advance so that you can better prepare for it. - 6.
-Extra credit paper: only required for students who are taking this course for an honor program.
-The paper should be 3-5 pages long and double spaced.
-It must examine a key contemporary issue facing the states.
-The author should demonstrate his or her own understanding of the issue and pose some solutions.
+The final exam is scheduled for May $9^{th}$ .
+It resembles the midterm exam in terms of both the format and the number of questions.
+However, it is noncumulative and covers content introduced after the midterm exam.